HoteaCatalin/mvc-otp/README.md

 # mvc-otp
-Basic MVC app with login - OTP
+Basic ASP.
+NET Core MVC app with one-time password generation and login flow.

+UI/UX just to demonstrate the functionality of one-time password generation.